Rudolf Gaudio, Associate Professor of Anthropology and contributing faculty member in Media Studies, Gender Studies, and Global Black Studies

 I originally came to anthropology with a background in both theater and performance studies.
 It is exciting for me to draw on these fields, especially in relation to the works of Bertolt Brecht and his ideas on shock and montage, and how they might inform anthropology in both theory and practice.
 I enjoy teaching topics such as magic, ritual, and religion—areas that have had long standing traditions in anthropology—in theoretically challenging and creative ways, while still engaging with our discipline’s conceptual foundations.

-Lorraine Plourde, Assistant Professor of Media Studies and contributing faculty member in Anthropology
+Lorraine Plourde, Assistant Professor of Media Studies and Anthropology

 B.A.
 Hampshire College